 Private REITs do not file with the SEC.
 Shares of their stock do not trade on national stock exchanges.

 Do countries besides the United States have REITs?

-Yes, a total of 31 countries currently have REITs.
+Yes, more than 30 countries currently have REITs.
 The majority of REIT laws around the world mirror the U.S. approach to REIT-based real estate investment.

 How could changes in the level of interest rates affect the performance of stock exchange-listed REIT share prices?

 Why were REITs created?